richard-eipi/Grade12-Capstone-Project/README.md

 Images, soundtracks, and inspiration taken from https://seer.61.com.

 It's sphagetti code with dirty architecture, poor convention, and almost no comments.
-I consider it a miracle that it actually works.
-There are obviously lots of problems with program structure AND game design, which I will hopefully have a chance to modify in the future.
-Also shout out to my mentor Ms Braaten!
+I consider it a miracle that it actually runs, and I believe that this stinky game has great potentials to become a masterpiece.
+I'm looking forward to remaking it in the future.